zephyrproject-rtos/zephyr/doc/kernel/usermode/syscalls.rst

 * :c:macro:`_SYSCALL_DRIVER_OP()` checks at runtime if a driver instance is capable of performing a particular operation.
-While this macro can be used by itself, it's mostly a building block for macros that are automatically generated for every driver subsytem.
+While this macro can be used by itself, it's mostly a building block for macros that are automatically generated for every driver subsystem.
 For instance, to validate the GPIO driver, one could use the :c:macro:`_SYSCALL_DRIVER_GPIO()` macro.